 The strategy I used to create Atomic Object, and which we continue to employ, is to try many things, stick with what works, and abandon what doesn’t.
 Many, perhaps even most, of our experiments are failures.

 Nassim Taleb, author of The Black Swan, gave me a new perspective on this adaptive approach.
 He described an experiment as an option.
 You buy this option (run the experiment) because you can’t know for sure how the experiment will turn out.
 The price of the option is the cost of failure.
 The value gained by buying the option is what you learn.
 If your experiment succeeds, you’ve learned that the business initiative is worthwhile.
 If it fails, you’ve at least learned it’s not worthwhile, and hopefully you’ve also learned something that will guide you in the future.
 In either case, the option is valuable.

 At first I thought the experiment-as-option view corresponded to a call option in finances.
 A call option lets you buy a stock at a set price at some point in the future.
 You buy a call option hoping that the stock price rises and you’re able to buy below the future market price.
 If the future market price is higher than the strike price of your option, the option is valuable.
 However, if the stock price sinks below your strike price then the option becomes worthless.

 The big difference between financial call options and Taleb’s experiment options is that the financial option only has value in one case.
 The experiment option is valuable in both cases.
-If the experiment succeeds then the business value created is by definition greater than the cost of the option.
+If the experiment succeeds, the business value created is — by definition — greater than the cost of the option.
 But if it fails, the option was still valuable for what you learned from the experiment.
 You gain something either way, assuming you learn from your experiments.